Amazon.co.uk Widgets

 Step 2

-Once you have washed it well, let the rice soak for about an hour or so in lukewarm water.
-After that, add 3 cups of water and drain the rice once more.
+Once you have washed it well, let the rice soak in lukewarm water for about an hour or so.
+After that, add 3 cups of water and drain the rice again.

 Step 3

 Now, add the well-drained rice to your rice cooker.
 Add an equal amount of water to it as well.
-You should notice that by this point the water must not be cloudy anymore.
+You should notice that the water must not be cloudy by this point.
 If it is still cloudy, you may have to wash the rice again.

 Usually, the quantity of water added to rice is far more than the quantity of rice itself, but remember, we want the rice to be sticky.
 However, do not use less water because this can make the rice burn.
-A little extra water also does not hurt since the rice is most likely to soak it up.
+Extra water also does not hurt since the rice will most likely soak it up.

 Step 4